Make the most of your Barcelona visit by taking a day trip to the mountains. Enjoy skiing in the Pyrenees ski resorts La Masella and La Molina.

 The price includes the bus round trip, ski pass for the area, skiing insurance, skiing gear (skis, sticks and helmet) as well as guide assistance on board the bus.
 This is great value for money!!
 As we were not fully prepared for a day of skiing we also had some ski clothes provided when we arrived which was great.

-We arrived at about 09.15 after an uneventful (not much traffic) and relaxed trip.
+We arrived at about 09.15 after an uneventful (not much traffic) and relaxed trip for skiing near Barcelona.
 It was time to get our gear sorted at equipment hire shop (included in the price).
 We were suitably kitted out and there was a short climb up a road where we then started our skiing.

 Skiing in the Pyreness